TripleS2307/desi-cine-bot/README.md

 ## ⚙️ How It Works

-1. **Fetch**: The bot runs on a daily schedule and gathers showtimes from your configured theaters.
+1. **Fetch**: The bot runs on a daily schedule and queries the Parse Bot scraper API to gather local movie schedules for your configured theaters.
 2. **Filter**: It scans the results for your target languages (default: **Tamil**).
 3. **Notify**: If matches are found, it structures the data and sends a formatted message to your Telegram bot.